gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

 #### Caret (for ChromeOS)

 [Caret]() is  the best choice for local file editing on a Chromebook.
 I have a Chromebook which I use to either edit through the browser or with Caret.
 It is essentially a Sublime Text alterntaive for Chromebooks.
-Well worth a downloa.
+Well worth a download.

-## IDEs (Integrated Development Environment)
+### IDEs (Integrated Development Environment)

 #### Aptana Studio

 [Aptana Studio](http://www.aptana.com/products/studio3.html) is a free IDE that also has tools for Ruby/Rails development.
 If you are wondering what an IDE is, it is essentially a super-charged text editor that may come with extra tooling/functionality specific to building certain applications or using certain programming languages.
-For HTML it is a bit overkill.
+For HTML it is a bit overkill but if you have aspirations for developing serious applications getting used to an IDE isn't a bad idea.

+#### Visual Studio

+[Visual Studio Community](http://www.visualstudio.com/en-gb/products/visual-studio-community-vs) is another very powerful product that is a bit overkill just for HTML but has some great tools and if you use Windows is a great option.

-## In-browser IDEs
+### In-browser IDEs

-Codio
+#### Codio

+Of all of the in-browser IDEs, [Codio](https://codio.com/) is probably the most reliable, flexible and easy to use.
+It is the product I use the most.
+I am in fact writing this very book using it.
+The free tier is extremely powerful and they have just redesigned the platform to ensure it is easier to use and easier to set up common platforms.

+If I am not using Sublime Text I am using Codio.

-Cloud 9
+#### Cloud 9

+Like Codio, [Cloud 9][https://c9.io/] is an in-browser development environment with a good free tier.
+As with Codio, there is some additional or alternative steps you'll have to jump over to get databases etc. installed.
+However, when it comes to HTML there is nothing extra to do.

 Nitrous